-One of the difficulties in diagnosing ADHD is that it is often accompanied by other problems (Co-Morbidities).
-For example many children with ADHD also have a specific learning disability (LD), which means they have trouble mastering language or certain academic skills, typically reading and maths.
+For example, children with ADHD may also have a specific learning disability, which means they have trouble mastering language or certain academic skills, such as reading or maths.

-ADHD is not in itself a specific learning disability.
-But because it can interfere with concentration and attention, ADHD can make it doubly hard for a child with LD to do well in school.
+ADHD, in itself, is not a specific learning disability.
+But because it can interfere with concentration and attention, ADHD can make it more challenging for a child with learning disability to do well in school.

 Oppositional Defiant Disorder (ODD)

-As many as 40 to 60% of all children with ADHD – mostly boys – have ODD.
-These children are often defiant, stubborn, non-compliant, have outbursts of temper, or become belligerent.
-They argue with adults and refuse to obey.
+As many as 40 to 60 percent of all children with ADHD – mostly boys – have ODD.

 Conduct Disorder (CD)